amanrudra01/Trash-Bot/README.md

-# ♻️ TrashBot: Intelligent Waste Monitoring System
+# ♻️ TrashBot: A Smart Waste Management System using Face Recognition

 ## 📖 Overview